godderis/Paleoclim-CNRS.github.io/_pages/team_home.md

 ---

+We are a community of deep-time climate modelers working in various research labs in France.

 {% assign fellow = site.team | where: "type", "fellow" %}
 {% assign perm = site.team | where: "type", "perm" %}
 {% assign phd = site.team | where: "type", "phd" %}